A. STRUCTURE / COMPOSITION

-Decision to administer rabies antibody, rabies vaccine or both depend on
+The decision to administer rabies antibody, rabies vaccine or both depend on

-- no successful treatment for clinical rabies; symptomatic treatment may prolong life, but outcome is almost always fatal.
+- no successful treatment for clinical rabies; symptomatic treatment may prolong life, but the outcome is almost always fatal.

 - In countries where dog rabies exists, stray animals should be destroyed and vaccination of pet dogs and cats should be mandatory.